Oak Wilt Disease

 Patton Township Code, Chapter 163, states if oak trees are pruned from April 1 through October 31, cuts must be sealed with a commercial tree paint or wound dressing.
 Climbing trees with boot spikes is not permitted unless the tree is being removed in its entirety.
 To review the Code, please click here.

 When the Township is alerted to a possible oak wilt case, we will contact a certified arborist to take a sample from the suspected tree.
-Upon a positive test result, the Township will contact property owners of the infected tree, and any property owner within 150 of the infected tree(s), to obtain permission to access the property for treatment and prevent the disease from spreading.
+Upon a positive test result, the Township will contact property owners of the infected tree, and any property owner within a 150 radius of the infected tree(s), to obtain permission to access the property for treatment and prevent the disease from spreading.
 The township may perform all the above listed work at no cost to the property owners provided they sign a permission form.

 Patton Township’s policy regarding the management of infected trees includes:

 1. Trenching to disrupt root grafts to the infected tree.